 9: Install Free Games

-Studies show that playing games can help seniors improve their cognitive abilities and they can avoid boredom.
+Studies suggest that playing games can help seniors improve their cognitive abilities and they can avoid boredom.
 Start with

 10: Setup Email and Social Media Accounts